 This tutorial covers the following topics:

 This tutorial focuses on using WP-CLI to complete typical WordPress administration tasks, such as updating themes and plugins, managing the dashboard users, and changing the site's URL settings.
 Note that WP-CLI is available on all servers, but it requires SSH access.
 Thus, you will first need to make sure that you have enabled SSH access for your account.
 You can do that through the "SSH Access" section of the hosting Control Panel.
-More information on SSH is available here:
+More information on SSH is available in the following articles from our online documentation:

 If your WordPress site is located in another directory, you will need to navigate to that directory instead.
 Now that you are in the WordPress directory, you can start executing WP-CLI commands.